 Enough of politics - sat there listening to Steve in that cafe - he said “My climbing days will be over soon.
 By next year I’ll probably be stumbling around with a white stick, my eye’s fucked mate, no big climbing dreams for me.”

-Perhaps inside our heads we have a pin board onto which we pin our dreams, big and small, close and far, doable and impossible.
-We start as kids and carry on as grown ups, sticking them up, taking them down, crossing them off or ripping them up, patching some, looking like one of those police investigation boards you see on TV - evidence for a amazing life you hope to come.
-I guess Steve’s board - right then - was pretty empty, each and every picture taken down and put in a box, and so that sudden idea of El Cap helped fill a space.
+Perhaps inside our heads, we have a pinboard onto which we pin our dreams, big and small, close and far, doable and impossible.
+We start as kids and carry on as grown-ups, sticking them up, taking them down, crossing them off or ripping them up, patching some, looking like one of those police investigation boards you see on TV - evidence for an amazing life you hope to come.
+I guess Steve’s board - right then - was pretty empty, each and every picture was taken down and put in a box, and so that sudden idea of El Cap helped fill a space.